 To improve the over-utilization of train tracks draw up the equation: utilization = demand/ capacity.
 From this equation, you can instantly see that you need to decrease demand and increase the capacity to improve the utilization situation.
 Obvious but very effective, such an approach also demonstrates composure and logical thinking.

 Sanity check everything

-Try to spot your own mistakes before the interviewer does, be vigilant and sanity-check your approach to the problem and outcome of each calculation.
+Try to spot your own mistakes before the interviewer does, be vigilant, and sanity-check your approach to the problem and outcome of each calculation.
 Use your judgment to spot calculation and estimation results that seem out of line in the first place (e.g. 18.3% vs. 183%).
-Maybe you have done a mistake in the calculations or your assumption were off.
+Maybe you have done a mistake in the calculations or your assumption was off.
 In this case, act quickly to re-think and give reasons why your numbers might be off.

 Keep track of units